1jour1vin

 About the wine:

 This wine combines the elegance and finesse for which the appellation is renowned with remarkable power.
 Yet the tannins are very refined, and the oak’s richness is already beautifully integrated into the mosaic of aromas.
-The finish is of astonishing length and complexity.
+The finish is astonishingly long and complex.
 Sourced from seven neighboring plots in La Mouline and La Landonne on the Côte-Rotie.
 A blend of 93% Syrah and 7% Viognier.
 Aged in 100% new oak barrels for 38 months.
-Ready to drink or for aging.
+Ready to drink now or for aging.

 Jeb Dunnuck